Education Programs

 5.2 A Shark’s Sixth Sense

-Sharks are among the most impressive predators in the world and have inspired fascination for centuries.
+Sharks are among the most impressive predators in the world, and have inspired fascination for centuries.
 From their dentition to their dermal denticles, sharks have many unique adaptations.
-However, few people realize that their ability to sense electromagnetic fields makes them highly efficient apex predators.
-In this program, uncover how sharks use this sixth sense to find their prey, and discuss ways that we can help to protect these incredible creatures.
+However, few people realize sharks are equipped with a hidden sixth sense, electromagnetic receptors, making them highly efficient predators that keeps them on the top of the food chain.
+Uncover how sharks use this sixth sense to find their prey, and discuss ways that we can help to protect these incredible creatures.

 Standards: S5L1a, S5P3a, 5.NR.2, 5.NR.2.1, MS-PS2-3